juicedata/juicefs-csi-driver/docs/en/cookbook/csi-in-nomad.md

 ---
+slug: /csi-in-nomad
-sidebar_label: 在 Nomad 中使用
+sidebar_label: Use in Nomad
 ---

-# 如何在 Nomad 中使用 JuiceFS CSI 驱动
+# How to Use JuiceFS CSI Driver in Nomad

-:::note 注意
+:::note
-此特性需使用 0.13.2 及以上版本的 JuiceFS CSI 驱动
+This feature requires JuiceFS CSI Driver version 0.13.2 and above.
 :::

-## 安装 JuiceFS CSI 驱动
+## Install JuiceFS CSI Driver

-### 前置条件
+### Prerequisites

-1. Nomad 版本在 v0.12.0 及以上。
+1. Nomad v0.12.0 or greater.
-2. 开启 privileged Docker jobs。如果您的 Nomad 客户端配置尚未指定 Docker 插件配置，将以下最小配置文件添加到您的 Nomad 客户端配置并重新启动 Nomad：
+2. Enable privileged Docker jobs.
+If your Nomad client configuration does not already specify a Docker plugin configuration, this minimal one will allow privileged containers.
+Add it to your Nomad client configuration and restart Nomad.

     ```hcl
     plugin "docker" {